Motorbiking the Ho Chi Minh Trail West

 We wake up early at 5am and head down to the Pho noodle street vendor.
 The early morning air is still rather cool and the bowl of hot Pho noodle soup steams up into my face carrying the scents of Vietnamese flavors.
 Pho noodles are one of the staple dishes of Vietnam, served widely around the country whether city or rural.

-After breakfast we fill the motorbike tanks and a spare 1.5L bottle of fuel each.
+After breakfast, we fill the motorbike tanks and a spare 1.5L bottle of fuel each.
 One full tank on the Honda Win gets us just over 200 km.
-In between Khe Sanh and Phong Nha Khe Bang there are no fuel stations therefore it is absolutely essential to carry additional fuel.
+There are no fuel stations between Khe Sanh and Phong Nha Ke Bang National Park, therefore, it is essential to carry additional fuel.

-Finally before departure we do a once over check on the bikes.
+Finally, before departing we do a once over check on the bikes.
 This daily routine check is to ensure that we don’t break down in the middle of nowhere.
-It covers simple things like checking tire pressure, chain tension and chain grease.
+It covers simple things like checking tire pressure, chain tension, and chain grease.

 By 6.30am the motorbike engines fire up and we depart the city of Khe Sanh in a single file bound for the mountains.
 It only takes 5 minutes of riding from Khe Sanh for the road to transform into a mountain back road.